-All essays and dissertations must be typed in double spacing on A4.
-Usually, written assignments will be submitted via Moodle (Turnitin).
+All essays and dissertations must be typed in 1.5 spacing on A4 or as instructed by your lecturer.
+Usually written assignments will be submitted via Moodle (turnitin).
 If the lecturer requests a printout, please leave margins of approximately 1 inch/2.5 cm and do not bind essays.
 Secure the sheets with one staple at the top left corner.
-Refer to the MIC Study Skills Handbook Facing New Challenges for detailed information on the style to be used for referencing and bibliographies.
-It is perfectly acceptable to use styles other than Harvard (i.e. Chicago or MLA), as long as you're consistent, i.e. use only one and provide all the necessary information.
+Please refer to the MIC Study Skills Handbook Facing New Challenges (pp. 17-27) for detailed information on the style to be used (Harvard system) for referencing and bibliographies.

-The bibliography should be in alphabetical order of the author's surname.
-Always give the author(s)/editor(s)

-full name, the title of the book/article and the book/journal where it appeared, date and place of publication, publisher and page numbers where appropriate.
+The bibliography should be in alphabetical order of author's surname.
+Always give the author(s)/editor(s) full name, the title of the book/article and the book/journal where it appeared, date and place of publication, publisher and page numbers where appropriate (see Facing New Challenges).